xTerrene/xTerrene/README.md

 I do a lot more that just programming and coding.

 - On my YouTube and SoundCloud, I make music (though I'm *much* more active on my SoundCloud).
 You can even check out some of my releases on Spotify and Apple Music!
-- My Twitter is primarily for my rants, updates on my music and/or rare video, and is generally my go-to for tomfoolery.
 - For Reddit, I just bullshit really.
 I comment, I jest, I scream at low-effort spammers.
 Yknow, the whole nine yards.
 - On my Twitch, I decide every once in a blue moon to stream.
 Otherwise, you might catch me in some chats.